Highest leverage.

 - 104 days

 The buyer was a thirty-four-year-old ecommerce operator who had run a seven-figure Amazon brand for the previous decade.
-He had $420K in liquid cash, an 782 FICO, and a signed LoI on a Shopify DTC home-goods brand his wife had been a customer of for years.
+He had $420K in liquid cash, a 782 FICO, and a signed LoI on a Shopify DTC home-goods brand his wife had been a customer of for years.
 The seller wanted out cleanly, was willing to stay on for a twelve-month transition, and did not need a rollover equity piece.

 “We had one other lender quoting, faster to close, but 250 basis points higher and a five-year balloon.
 The SBA stack cost me six weeks and saved me roughly $340,000 in interest over the hold.
 That is the whole deal.”